wdv4758h/rustformat.info/README.md

   with a `# `
 * A short description on what is going on in the example which is what the rest of the docstring is used for
-* A value computation for the old-style formatter which is assigned to a variable called `old_result`
+* A value computation for the Python's old-style formatter which is assigned to a variable called `old_result`
-* A value computation for the new-style formatter which is assigned to a variable called `new_result`
+* A value computation for the Python's new-style formatter which is assigned to a variable called `new_result`
+* A value computation for the Rust formatter which is assigned to a variable called `rust_result`
 * A handful of assertions.
 The last one that has a string on the right side is used as output on the website.
 * An optional setup section that is placed after the docstring and before the